-Working gas inventories on Feb.
-10 reached the highest point for this time of year in the last 12 years, and FERC's Office of Market Oversight and Investigations (OMOI) said last week that even record high withdrawals through the rest of the winter could still result in record high inventories on April 1.
+With a 102 Bcf withdrawal from the nation’s gas storage fields last week, according to the latest report from the Energy Information Administration (EIA), working gas inventories hit the highest point for this time of year in the last 12 years, and FERC’s Office of Market Oversight and Investigations (OMOI) said Thursday that even record high withdrawals through the rest of the winter could still result in record high inventories on April 1.

-"Instead of being short of supply, the industry now faces the task of getting enough gas out of storage by the end of March...," Stephen Harvey, deputy director of OMOI, told the full Commission in a gas market presentation on Thursday.
-"For physical operations reasons, inventories for most storage facilities have to fall to certain levels to maintain their integrity."
+Storage inventories last week were 649 Bcf, or nearly 38%, above the five-year average, according to EIA’s report on Thursday.
+“Instead of being short of supply, the industry now faces the task of getting enough gas out of storage by the end of March…,” Stephen Harvey, deputy director of OMOI, told the full Commission in a gas market presentation.
+“For physical operations reasons, inventories for most storage facilities have to fall to certain levels to maintain their integrity.

 Harvey noted that this January was the warmest January in the full 112-years tracked by the National Oceanic and Atmospheric Administration (NOAA).
 Temperatures averaged 8.5 degrees above normal.
 Fifteen states in the Northern Plains, Great Lakes and Midwest had their warmest January in 112 years and another 26 states have above-normal temperatures.

 Figures released by the Federal Reserve on Wednesday indicate that natural gas deliveries fell 15% from December to January, Harvey noted.
 “This record warm spell followed the ninth warmest November and a roughly average December.
 In all, this winter’s extraordinary weather and resulting weak energy demand has resulted in gas market conditions we certainly could not have predicted in the fall.”